-We are pleased to present our annual report for 2016 (read the full report in the members section), which describes our progress since our official launch at the inaugural conference in March 2016, a year ago.
+We are pleased to present our annual report for 2016, which describes our progress since our official launch at the inaugural conference in March 2016, a year ago.

 i~HD has accomplished a great deal.
 We have set in place several initiatives that are helping to promote a trustworthy ecosystem for reusing health data for research and learning health systems, as well as improving the quality of that health data.
 These especially focus on information governance, such as codes of practice, standard operating rules, conformance criteria for clinical research platforms, and plans for establishing an information governance board next year.
 We have also made great progress in establishing the dimensions of data quality that are most important for using health data for learning, and understanding the success factors for improving data quality. i~HD has been commissioned to undertake an evaluation of the post-EHR4CR Champion Programme, the methodology for which has now been developed.
 We have implemented a register for quality labelling and publicising interoperability assets.
 This report presents a summary of these initiatives, the teams of experts who are working on them, the achievements made this year and the plans for next year.